Aaryaman-147/AQI-to-Cigs/README.md

 # AQI to Cigarette Equivalent Calculator
-This simple web-based tool calculates the number of cigarettes smoked equivalent to your exposure to the Air Quality Index over a given duration.
+This simple web-based tool calculates the number of cigarettes smoked equivalent to your exposure to the Air Quality Index over a given duration, providing insight into the health risk comparable to smoking.

 ## Features